 People are interested in the Halo Dog training collar (and now the Halo 2+ for dogs) because it offers something no other device has yet: automated boundaries for your dog based on a phone app.

 Imagine the possibilities!
 This is an idea that many people have asked about but no company had done gracefully yet.
-These devices are marketed as a modern alternative to traditional invisible shock fences.
+Halo collar vs invisible fence – these devices are marketed as a modern alternative to traditional invisible shock fences.

 We were DEFINITELY intrigued and know that a lot of Great Dane owners are asking about Halo and Halo 2+ Collar reviews.